 India’s China Problem in Pakistan

-The deadly terrorist attack in Indian-controlled Jammu and Kashmir last month has triggered renewed questions about China’s continued protection of the Pakistan-based terror outfit Jaish-e-Mohammed.
+The deadly terrorist attack in the Indian state of Jammu and Kashmir last month has triggered renewed questions about China’s continued protection of the Pakistan-based terror outfit Jaish-e-Mohammed.
 Will China continue to block international sanctions against JeM's leader, Maulana Masood Azhar, who has claimed credit for the attack?

 NEW DELHI – One can only hope that the latest tensions between India and Pakistan, which erupted after a terrorist attack last month killed over 40 Indian paramilitary policemen and injured several others in the Pulwama district of the northern state of Jammu and Kashmir, will be resolved peacefully.
 But however the ongoing crisis ends, the conflict between the two countries has cast an interesting light on a third: China.